tenk224/vincere-test/README.md

 # Question 3

+This github account, but nothing useful for reference since I don't have any contribution.

 # Question 4

+DevOps is to break the silos between dev team and ops team where ops people don't understand the applications' behaviour and dev people don't understand how their apps get deployed.
+We can discuss more if you want to go deep dive.

 # Question 5

+- Container runtime:
+  - Docker
+  - Containerd
+- Container orchestration:
+  - Kubernetes
+- Container Network Interface:
+  - Calico
+- Container Storage Interface driver:
+  - Rook Ceph
+  - AWS EBS
+- Continuous Integration:
+  - Gitlab ci, Kubernetes Gitlab runner
+  - Kaniko (building image within a container and skip the login to image repository)
+  - Bitbucket Pipeline
+  - Jenkins
+- Continuous Deployment/Delivery:
+  - Fluxcd (GitOps for Kubernetes):
+    - Source controller: libgit2 for Bitbucket.
+    - Helm controller.
+    - Kustomization controller: struturing git repository.
+    - Image Automation controller: update image tag to git repository.
+    - Image Reflector controller: scan image repository to get new tag.
+    - Notification controller: notification for Fluxcd objects like Helm Release, Image Policy...
+  - Ansible
+- Configuration management:
+  - Ansible
+- Kubernetes deployment:
+  - Kubespray (collection of Ansible playbook)
+  - kOps
+  - Eksctl
+- Infrastructure as Code:
+  - Terraform
+  - Pulumi
+- Cloud provider:
+  - AWS
+  - GCP
+  - Aliyun (Alibaba cloud in mainland china)
+- Monitoring/Logging/Alerting/Dashboard:
+  - Prometheus
+  - Grafana
+  - Loki
+  - Promtail
+- Kuberentes auto scaling:
+  - Cluster autoscaler
+- Secrets for Kubernetes:
+  - SealedSecret
+  - Vault (researching)
+- AWS IAM roles:
+  - Kube2IAM
+  - Kube2RAM (Aliyun)
+  - IAM role for service account
+  - OIDC for Bitbucket
+- Kubernetes manifest template:
+  - Helm

 # Question 6

+- Continuous Integration/Continuous Deployment/Delivery
+- Already listed in the question 5.
+If you want to discuss deeper please take it to the interview since I don't know what depth of the aspect you are interested in.

 # Question 7

+- Cloud provider:
+  - AWS
+  - GCP
+  - Aliyun (Alibaba cloud in mainland china)
+  - Tencent cloud (only creat a machine)
+- The one I like the most:
+  - AWS
+- Reasons:
+  - I work with AWS the most, and AWS is fairly large and mature enough in terms of Cloud provider.
+  - GCP console is so hard to self navigate, need to read documents back and forth.
+  - Aliyun has a lot of bugs that I needed to contact the support team for solving the problems.
+  - Have not yet used Azure.

 # Question 8

+- Containers are processes running on a machine which contains the packed applications and dependencies.
+- Advantages:
+  - Lightweight:
+    - No resource overhead to init the whole operating system
+    - Faster to terminate/kill
+    - Only consume the required resource (CPU/RAM)
+  - Isolate application environment:
+    - Different applications running on different libraries/dependencies without interfering with each other on the same machine
+- Disavantages:
+  - Overhead for system calls since it will go through a container runtime (comparing deploying to a container on a machine or deploy directly to that same machine).
+But most applications will not suffer from this anyway.
+- I use container in Kubernetes, Bitbucket Pipeline, Docker compose.

 # Question 9

+- Migrating fluxcd version 1 to version 2.
+- My role was the project owner.
+- The project has some positive outcomes:
+  - Restruturing git repository for other team rather than the DevOps team to manage Kubernetes resources/custom resources.
+We have different git repository for different namespaces/teams.
+  - Moving away from the deprecated flux version 1.
+  - Enhance the team knowledge of reading Go toolkit components, reading Go lang codes to configure the custom resources.

 # Question 10

+- Deploy the database servers in the Database subnet (same as private subnet but with Network ACL that allow only connection on the port of the Database)
+- Resize this Database subnet for only a few IPs (e.g. with /26 or /27) that could obtain since we don't want anyone to deploy more Database rather than we are currently using.
+- Security groups for allowing connections from the applications.

 # Question 11

+- Not yet, please enlighten me.

 # Question 12

+- I have a mindset of continuous learning, doubting my own knowledge to keep those in check and up-to-date.
+If these sound like you, I maybe the one you need.